mcjazzyfunky/archived-php-prelude/README.md

 - A very nice way to handle lazy sequences
 - Most APIs are provided as fluent interfaces
-- Exceptions will be thrown on errors, no need to check return values whether they are false
+- Errors will result in exceptions, no need to check return values whether they are false
 - IO operations can be run without taking care about opening and closing resources